mminer/mminer.github.com/_posts/2017-11-12-redux-esque-store-in-swift.md

 }
 ```

 Here's a concrete reducer that returns a new state structure when the user signs in or out.
-Once our state grows beyond a few properties we'll want to break it into multiple sub-reducers, but we'll keep it simple for the sake of demonstration.
+Once our state grows beyond a few properties we'll want to break it into multiple sub-reducers, but we'll keep it simple here for the sake of demonstration.

 ```swift
 func reducer(_ state: State, _ action: Action) -> State {